Markusgp/Untangle/README.md

 ![Example of execution](./Media/Untangle_Example.gif)

 ## Running the app
-To use this application you have to first clone the repository

 There is currently 2 different ways to run the app.
 You can either run it [locally](#running-untangle-locally) or through [docker](#running-untangle-in-docker-recommended).
 How to run the app is described in later sections.

 It is important to note the time it can take for the application to start.
 If you are creating the docker image for the first time this step usually takes around 5 minutes depending on the power of your pc.